-- 22. The Compact is an agreement among the federal government, the states of Delaware, New Jersey, and New York, and the Commonwealth of Pennsylvania, to manage and regulate water resources within the Basin.
-In forming the Compact, the parties agreed that "the conservation, utilization, development, management, and control of the water and related resources of the Delaware River Basin under a comprehensive multipurpose plan will bring the greatest benefits and produce the most efficient service in the public welfare."
-Compact, Whereas Clause. - 23.
+- 25. In forming the Compact, the parties agreed that "the conservation, utilization, development, management, and control of the water and related resources of the Delaware River Basin under a comprehensive multipurpose plan will bring the greatest benefits and produce the most efficient service in the public welfare."
+Compact, Whereas Clause. - 26.
 Congress and the respective state legislatures voted to approve the Compact, and President Kennedy signed the Compact in 1961.
 See 75 Stat.
-688 (September 27, 1961).

-- The Compact created the DRBC to manage and regulate water resources within the Basin.
+688 (September 27, 1961). - 27.
+The Compact created the DRBC to manage and regulate water resources within the Basin.
 Each party to the Compact appoints one DRBC Commissioner having one vote on the Commission.
-Compact, §§ 2.2, 2.5. - 25.
-The current federal Commissioner, General DeLuca, reports to and represents FWS, NPS, and EPA, on matters concerning the Basin and the DRBC. - The congressional statute approving and effectuating the Compact on behalf of the federal government designates the DRBC as a "federal agency."
+Compact, §§ 2.2, 2.5. - 28.
+The federal Commissioner or member, currently defendant Colonel Christopher Larsen, reports to and represents FWS, NPS, and EPA, on matters concerning the Basin and the DRBC. - 29.
+The congressional statute approving and effectuating the Compact on behalf of the federal government designates the DRBC as a "federal agency."
 Pub.
 L. 87-328, 75 Stat.
 688, §15(o) (1961).
-The Commission's regulations are published in the Code of Federal Regulations.
+The Commission's regulations are federal regulations published in the Code of Federal Regulations.
 See 18 C.F.R.
 Parts 400, 401, 410, 420, 430.
-USA.gov, the United States Government's official web portal, lists the DRBC in its "Index of U.S. Government Departments and Agencies."
 While the federal effectuation statute provides that the DRBC is a federal agency, it also states that the Commission is not a federal agency for certain specified purposes, for example, for purposes of the Administrative Procedure Act and the Tucker Acts.
 Pub.
 L. 87-328, 75 Stat.
-688, §15(o) (1961). - 27.
-CEQ has long held that DRBC is subject to NEPA because it is a federal agency with "jurisdiction by law" over water resource projects within the Basin.
-49 Fed.
-Reg.
-49750, 49774 (Dec.
-21, 1984).
-CEQ continues to express that view on its website where it lists DRBC as a NEPA federal agency having such jurisdiction.
-Following enactment of NEPA, DRBC acknowledged that it was subject to that statute, amending its Rules of Practice and Procedure in 1970 to "require environmental assessments and the preparation of environmental impact statements."
-DRBC Resolution 70-23.
+688, §15(o) (1961).